balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 ### Delete Authorization

 To remove an authorization from a KMS resource object, any user currently authorized on the same resource object may issue a delete authorization request.
-The request message conforms to the basic request message structure, where the method is "delete", and the uri is that of the authorization object to be deleted.
+The request message conforms to the basic request message structure, where the method is "delete", and the URI is either that of the authorization object to be deleted, or the URI of the collection of authorizations within a particular KMS resource object appended with an authId query parameter whose value matches that of the authorization object to be deleted.

 Request payload definition: